-Corrective Action Report: A report produced by WADA that identifies Non-Conformities by a Signatory, the actions that the Signatory must take to correct them, and the timeframes within which those corrective actions must be completed. within the timeframes set in that report.
+Corrective Action Report: A report produced by WADA that identifies Non-Conformities by a Signatory, the actions that the Signatory must take to correct them, and the timeframes within which those corrective actions must be completed.

 Event of Force Majeure: An event affecting a Signatory's ability to achieve full Code Compliance that arises from or is attributable to acts, events, omissions, or accidents that are beyond the reasonable control of the Signatory.
 Such events may include any natural physical disaster, war, military operations, riot, crowd disorder, strike, lock-outs or other industrial action, terrorist action, or civil commotion.
-In accordance with Article 8.4.3, however, such events shall not in any circumstances include lack of resources on the part of the Signatory, changes in elected officials or personnel, or any interference by and/or failure to provide support or other act or omission by any governmental or other public authorities.
 In no circumstances, however, shall it be considered an Event of Force Majeure (whether to excuse Non-Conformities, or to mitigate the Consequences to be imposed for Non-Conformities, or to excuse non-satisfaction of any Reinstatement conditions):

-(1) that the Non-Conformity has been caused by a lack of resources, changes in elected officials or personnel, or by any act or omission (including any interference and/or a failure to provide support) by any governmental or other public authorities.
-Each Signatory has voluntarily accepted the obligation to comply with its obligations under the Code and the International Standards, which includes an obligation under Code Article

-- 23.3 to devote sufficient resources, and (where applicable) an obligation to secure the support of governmental and other public authorities, as required in order to achieve and maintain Code Compliance; or - (2) that the Signatory delegated the task of complying with some or all of its obligations under the Code and/or the International Standards to a Delegated Third Party (such as a Sample Collection Authority to whom the Signatory has assigned the task of collecting Samples; or a local organizing committee to which a Major Event Organization has assigned the task of running its Anti-Doping Program at the Event in question).
+- (1) that the Non-Conformity has been caused by a lack of resources, changes in elected officials or personnel, or by any act or omission (including any interference and/or a failure to provide support) by any governmental or other public authorities.
+Each Signatory has voluntarily accepted the obligation to comply with its obligations under the Code and the International Standards, which includes an obligation under Code Article 23.3 to devote sufficient resources, and (where applicable) an obligation to secure the support of governmental and other public authorities, as required in order to achieve and maintain Code Compliance; or - (2) that the Signatory delegated the task of complying with some or all of its obligations under the Code and/or the International Standards to a Delegated Third Party (such as a Sample Collection Authority to whom the Signatory has assigned the task of collecting Samples; or a local organizing committee to which a Major Event Organization has assigned the task of running its Anti-Doping Program at the Event in question).

-[Comment to Event of Force Majeure: As CAS ruled in RPC v IPC, CAS 2016/A/4745, (a) a body with an obligation to enforce the Code within its sphere of authority remains fully liable for any violations even if they are due to the actions of other bodies that it relies on but that it does not control; and (b) just as an Athlete cannot escape the Consequences of an anti-doping rule violation by delegating his or her responsibility to comply with his or her anti-doping obligations to others, so too a Signatory has an absolute and non-delegable obligation to comply with the requirements of the Code and the International Standards.
+[Comment to Event of Force Majeure]: As CAS ruled in RPC v IPC, CAS 2016/A/4745, (a) a body with an obligation to enforce the Code within its sphere of authority remains fully liable for any violations even if they are due to the actions of other bodies that it relies on but that it does not control; and (b) just as an Athlete cannot escape the Consequences of an anti-doping rule violation by delegating his or her responsibility to comply with his or her anti-doping obligations to others, so too a Signatory has an absolute and non-delegable obligation to comply with the requirements of the Code and the International Standards.
 The Signatory has the right to decide how to meet that obligation, including the right to assign certain tasks to appropriate third parties, should it see fit, but it remains fully responsible for complying with the Code and the International Standards, and is fully liable for any non-compliance caused by any failures of such third party.]